Updated: 231 AM EDT Sat Apr 26 2025

 Forecaster Confidence Levels:

-Sunday Night: Low risk for Small Craft Advisory winds with gusts up to 25 kt.
-Rough seas up to 9 ft.
-Rain, chance of snow.
-Areas of visibility 1 to 3 nm.
+Tuesday: Low risk for Small Craft Advisory winds with gusts up to 25 kt.
+Seas locally approaching 5 ft.

-Martin Luther King Jr Day: Moderate risk for Small Craft Advisory winds with gusts up to 25 kt.
-Rough seas up to 9 ft.
-Chance of freezing spray, slight chance of snow.
+Tuesday Night: Moderate risk for Small Craft Advisory winds with gusts up to 25 kt.
+Seas up to 5 ft.
+Slight chance of rain showers, isolated thunderstorms.

-Monday Night: Low risk for Small Craft Advisory winds with gusts up to 25 kt.
-Areas of rough seas.
-Chance of freezing spray, slight chance of snow.
+Wednesday: Low risk for Small Craft Advisory winds with gusts up to 25 kt.
+Local rough seas.